faustiandreams/faustiandreams.github.io/_posts/2022-08-2-deconvolution.md

 with the only difference that the first index of each $x_{a,b}$ is increased by one.
 This means that when we increase $i$  we build a row of $V$ by shifting the previous row by one element to the right (and adding a $0$ on the left).
 When we cannot increase $i$ (in our case $i$ cannot be $4$), we have to increase $j$.
-Increase $j$ means that the first element of $\tilde{x}$ we consider in the sum is two positions below the first element of $\tilde{x}$ we consider when we had $j$ instead of $j+1$.
+To increase $j$ means that the first element of $\tilde{x}$ we consider in the sum is two positions below the first element of $\tilde{x}$ we consider when we had $j$ instead of $j+1$.
 This means that  we build a row of $V$ by shifting the previous row by two element to the right (and adding two zeros on the left).
 All in all we end up with a matrix
 \\[